NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 Miami Stats and Trends

-- Thus far this season Miami has two wins against the spread.
+- Miami has two wins against the spread in six games this year.

-- This year, the Hurricanes have one ATS win in two games as an underdog of 3 points or more.
+- This year, the Hurricanes have one against the spread win in two games as an underdog of 3 points or more.

-- Miami's games this season have gone over the point total two times in six opportunities (33.3%).
+- Miami's games this season have eclipsed the over/under two times in six opportunities (33.3%).

-- Miami is 2-3 against the spread and 2-3 overall in games when it scores more than 14.3 points.
+- Miami is 2-3 against the spread and 2-3 overall when the team records more than 14.3 points.

-- In games that Miami picks up over 294.7 yards, the team is 2-3 against the spread and 2-3 overall.
+- Miami is 2-3 against the spread and 2-3 overall when the team picks up over 294.7 yards.

 - The Hurricanes have turned the ball over 10 times this season, two more turnovers than the Wolf Pack have forced (8).